/>

 Do I staple my passport photo to the application?

-Which side of the photo goes up when I tape it to the DS-82?
+Which side of the photo faces up on DS-82?

-What should I write on the back of my passport photo?
+What should I write on the back of one photo?

 See also